Vizonex/Vizonexs-Libraries/README.md

 # Awesome-Vizonex
-Unlike most other coding compilations that are under some form of coding language I wanted users to be able to find my other libraries I maintain or contribute to without while aiding in a user's laziness.
+Unlike most other coding compilations that are under some form of coding language I wanted users to be able to find my other libraries I maintain or contribute to while aiding with a user's laziness.

 So I wrote this down to make it easier to see what projects I contribute to as well as my goals or current priorities without turning it into a super journal.
 Feel free to contribute to these